Space Canine Patrol Agents

-The Space Canine Patrol Agents, or SCPA is a group of anthropomorphic extraterrestrial canine superheroes that appeared in stories published by DC Comics.
+The Space Canine Patrol Agents, or SCPA is a group of anthropomorphic extraterrestrial canine superheroes that appeared in American comic books published by DC Comics.

 History

 The SCPA first appeared in Superboy #131 (July 1966).
 The team is similar to the Legion of Super-Heroes, being a group of alien superheroes with descriptive or alliterative codenames.
 Krypto, Superman's Kryptonian dog, was a member of the SCPA.
 The SCPA are based in a headquarters resembling a doghouse; their symbol is the constellation Canis Major, also known as the Greater Dog.

 The SCPA are presumed to have been wiped out of existence after Crisis on Infinite Earths.
 In Animal Man, the SCPA appear as residents of Limbo, a dimension where characters that have been written out of continuity reside.
 While visiting Limbo, Merryman of the Inferior Five stated to Animal Man that even if some of these characters may be brought back, times have changed; the Space Canine Patrol Agents are unlikely to return.